Jillian Michaels: Personal life

-Michaels has two children with her ex-fiancée Heidi Rhoades.
-Michaels adopted their then-two-year-old daughter from Haiti in May 2012, and Rhoades gave birth to a son that same month.
-The couple announced the end of their relationship in June 2018.
+From 2009 to 2018, Michaels was in a relationship with Heidi Rhoades.
+They adopted a two-year-old daughter, Lukensia, from Haiti in May 2012, while Rhoades gave birth to a son, Phoenix, that same month.
+They became engaged at an unknown date, but announced the end of their relationship in June 2018.

-As of late 2018 Michaels has been in a relationship with designer Deshanna Marie Minuto.
-In November 2021, Michaels announced that she and Minuto were engaged.
+In 2018, Michaels began a relationship with fashion designer Deshanna Marie Minuto.
+They became engaged in November 2021 and married in July 2022.